soteria-security/365Inspect/README.md

 [Install Microsoft Intune PowerShell SDK](https://github.com/microsoft/Intune-PowerShell-SDK)

-Once the above are installed, download the 365*Inspect* source code folder from Github using your browser or by using *git clone*.
+Once the above are installed, download the 365*Inspect+* source code folder from Github using your browser or by using *git clone*.

-As you will run 365*Inspect* with administrative privileges, you should place it in a logical location and make sure the contents of the folder are readable and writable only by the administrative user.
+As you will run 365*Inspect+* with administrative privileges, you should place it in a logical location and make sure the contents of the folder are readable and writable only by the administrative user.
 This is especially important if you intend to install 365*Inspect* in a location where it will be executed frequently or used as part of an automated process.

 ## Usage

-To run 365*Inspect*, open a PowerShell console and navigate to the folder you downloaded 365*Inspect* into:
+To run 365*Inspect+*, open a PowerShell console and navigate to the folder you downloaded 365*Inspect+* into:

 	cd 365Inspect

-You will interact with 365*Inspect* by executing the main script file, 365Inspect.ps1, from within the PowerShell command prompt.
+You will interact with 365*Inspect+* by executing the main script file, 365Inspect.ps1, from within the PowerShell command prompt.

 All 365*Inspect* requires to inspect your O365 tenant is access via an O365 account with proper permissions, so most of the command line parameters relate to the organization being assessed and the method of authentication.

-Execution of 365*Inspect* looks like this:
+Execution of 365*Inspect+* looks like this:

-	.\365Inspect.ps1 -OrgName <value> -OutPath <value> -Auth <MFA|ALREADY_AUTHED>
+	.\365Inspect.ps1 -OrgName <value> -OutPath <value> (-Username <username> -Password <password> -MFA -SkipUpdateCheck *these are optional*)

 For example, to log in by entering your credentials in a browser with MFA support:

 	.\365Inspect.ps1 -OrgName mycompany -OutPath ..\365_report -Auth MFA

-365*Inspect* can be run with only specified Inspector modules, or conversely, by excluding specified modules.
+365*Inspect+* can be run with only specified Inspector modules, or conversely, by excluding specified modules.

 For example, to log in by entering your credentials in a browser with MFA support: